kenfzhang/quick-productivity-links/README.md

 If you randomly found this page: Hello!

 I'm trying an experiment where I've configured my browser to redirect me to this page whenever I try to visit an "unproductive" webpage such as Reddit.
+I'm using a page hosted on GitHub since the redirector I'm using is currently unable to redirect to local files.

 ### My reason for trying this: